RAW Vs JPEG: Understanding The Key Differences Between The Formats: Which One Should You Choose?

 This means photographers will require more storage capacity to accommodate the larger file sizes of RAW images.
 On the other hand, JPEG files are compressed to save space, allowing for a greater number of images to be stored on a memory card.

 This is particularly useful for photographers who may not have access to additional memory cards during a full shoot in RAW mode, or those working with limited storage options.
 It’s important for photographers to assess their available storage capacity and evaluate how many photos they plan on capturing before making the decision between shooting RAW vs JPEG files.

 Level of Post-Processing Required

-The level of post-processing required is an important factor to consider when choosing between shooting in RAW or JPEG format.
+The level of post-processing required is an important factor to consider when choosing between shooting in RAW or JPEG files.
 RAW files capture all the data from the camera’s sensor, allowing for extensive editing and adjustments in post-production.